Hritvik111/Boston_HR_Compensation_Analytics/README.md

 - 03-Data-Ingestion.ipynb: Load cleaned data and ingest into database.

 ## Visualizations
 In addition to the static visualizations created with Matplotlib and Seaborn, an interactive dashboard has been created using Tableau Public.
-This dashboard allows users to explore the data dynamically, filter by department or job title, and visualize salary trends across different categories.
+This dashboard allows users to explore the data dynamically, filter by department, and visualize salary trends across different categories.
 The Tableau Public visualization can be accessed here -  [City of Boston HR Dashboard](https://public.tableau.com/app/profile/hritvik.mahajan/viz/CityofBostonHRDashboard-2023/Dashboard2).

 ![image](https://github.com/user-attachments/assets/66cc698e-a4ed-42b3-96c1-ce516422077a)